 Customers will rarely need to compress and pack up a foam mattress, even if they are sending it back for a refund or replacement.
-This is because most companies will arrange for someone to pick up the mattress and donate it.
 However, if for some reason a company does require you to send the mattress back to them, you will need to place the bare mattress in a large plastic mattress bag and use a vacuum hose to suction all the air out.
 The mattress should slowly shrink and compress so you can easily roll it up and box it.
 You can also use this method if you are moving and need to compress the mattress to fit in a tight space temporarily.

 Does a memory foam mattress work with an adjustable bed?

 Adjustable beds have changed over the years.
 Originally, they were seen more as a piece of medical equipment, but now the benefits are enjoyed by many.
 Raising your head allows you to open your airways, reduce snoring, watch a movie or read a book or even work from bed.
 Raising your legs takes the pressure off your lower back and can switch you from an unhealthy sleep position, like stomach sleeping, to a healthier one like back sleeping.

 Some adjustable beds even offer USB ports at the side so you can charge your phone and tablet.